North Korea's Kim shows off banned missiles to Russian minister | Law-Order

 North Korea's Kim shows off banned missiles to Russian minister

 The nuclear-capable missiles were banned under U.N.
-Security Council resolutions adopted with Russian and Chinese support but this week they provided a striking backdrop for a show of solidarity by three countries united by their rivalry with the U.S. and a revival of what some analysts see as their Cold War-era coalition.
-Shoigu is making the first visit by a Russian defence minister to North Korea since the fall of the Soviet Union.
+Security Council resolutions adopted with Russian and Chinese support.
+But this week they provided a striking backdrop for a show of solidarity by three countries united by their rivalry with the U.S. and a revival of what some analysts see as their Cold War-era coalition.
+Shoigu's visit was the first by a Russian defence minister to North Korea since the 1991 break-up of the Soviet Union.

 For North Korea, the arrival of the Russian and Chinese delegations marks its first major opening up to the world since the COVID-19 pandemic.
 Shoigu gave Kim a letter from Russian President Vladimir Putin, North Korean media reported.